mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 To encourage a baker to include our operation, and in general to pay for the cost of running the blockchain, each operation usually includes a fee that goes to the baker.
-Fees are variable over time and depend on many factors but the Octez client selects a default for us.
+Fees are variable over time and depend on many factors but the Mavkit client selects a default for us.

-The last important bit of our receipt is the balance updates that resume which address is being debited or credited a certain amount.
+The last important bit of our receipt is the balance updates that resume which address is being debited or credited of a certain amount.
-We see in this case that baker ``tz1Ke...yU`` is being credited one fee for each operation, that Bob's address ``tz1Rk...Ph`` gets 1 tez and that Alice pays the transfer, the burn, and the two fees.
+We see in this case that baker ``mv1Ke...yU`` is being credited one fee for each operation, that Bob's address ``mv1Rk...Ph`` gets 1 tez and that Alice pays the transfer, the burn, and the two fees.

 Now that we have a clear picture of what we are going to pay we can